rougin/describe/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-Describe is a PHP package that returns information about table structure from a database.
+Describe is a PHP package that returns information about a table structure from a database.

 ## Installation